Players kneel as NBA restarts in Florida 'bubble'

 The unprecedented NBA experiment began on Thursday with the Utah Jazz defeating the New Orleans Pelicans 106-104 in an empty arena at the resort's ESPN Wide World of Sports Complex.

-The Los Angeles Lakers and Los Angeles Clippers were due to play later Thursday in the second game of the day.
+LeBron James then led the Los Angeles Lakers to a pulsating 103-101 defeat of the Los Angeles Clippers in the day's second game.

-Ahead of the opening tip-off, players from the Jazz and Pelicans -- wearing t-shirts emblazoned with "Black Lives Matter" -- kneeled in unison as the "Star-Spangled Banner" played.
+Both games started with players — wearing T-shirts emblazoned with “Black Lives Matter” — kneeling in unison as the “Star-Spangled Banner” played.

+“It's an opportunity to use this platform to spread a lot of positives, a lot of love throughout the course of the whole world,” Lakers star James said afterwards.

+“We understand what's going on in society right now and we're using this NBA platform as players as coaches and as an organisation to stand strong on that.
+This is a good start.”

-The demonstration followed weeks of soul-searching about racism and police brutality in the United States following the death of unarmed black man George Floyd during his arrest by police on May 25 in Minneapolis.
+The players' activism followed weeks of soul-searching about racism and police brutality in the United States following the death of unarmed black man George Floyd during his arrest by police on May 25 in Minneapolis.

 Many NBA players joined protests against the killing which swept across all 50 states in June, and the cause of social justice has loomed large ahead of the league's restart.